Growing your business

 If you think your clients meet the MTD criteria for VAT exemption, contact the VAT Helpline by calling HMRC 0300 200 3700 to get confirmation.
 If they are indeed exempt from registration, read paragraph 3.11 of VAT Notice 700/1 to find out how to apply for VAT exemption.

-Of course, HMRC-recognised VAT software helps you prepare for the MTD for VAT changes, which went live in April 2019 for businesses with a taxable turnover above £85k, and will apply to all VAT-registered businesses by April 2022.
+Of course, HMRC-recognised VAT software helps you prepare for the MTD changes, which went live in April 2019 for businesses with a taxable turnover above £85k, and has been applied to all VAT-registered businesses since April 2022.
 It will also help you keep on top of records, regardless of whether your clients are VAT exempt or not.

-Since April 2019, Making Tax Digital for VAT has been mandatory for businesses whose annual taxable turnover exceeds £85,000.
+Since April 2019, MTD has been mandatory for businesses whose annual taxable turnover exceeds £85,000.
 However, if you represent a VAT-registered business with an annual taxable turnover below the VAT threshold, we recommend signing up to Making Tax Digital sooner rather than later.

 That’s because in April 2021, HMRC changed the way you can submit your VAT, and if you’re not complying with Making Tax Digital, you’ll need to submit your client’s VAT records manually through your agent service account.
 It makes sense to start complying with MTD now to avoid spending time on manual data entry and risk making mistakes.